AadityaThakkar21/Sleep-Inducer/README.md

 - Main Program: Entry point of the program with sample data for testing and demonstration.

+- The time complexity and Space complexity of the program is O(n) and O(m)

 # Usage

 Utilize the Sleep Inducer System to efficiently manage inmate records, allocate dormitories based on music preferences, and assign personalized music channels.